apamula0719/DSC180A-Methodology-4/index.md

 ## B07, Nathan Hui

 **What is the most interesting topic covered in your domain this quarter?**
-The most interesting topic covered in my domain this quarter is
+The most interesting topic covered in my domain this quarter is the different techniques that can be used to analyze a model's predictions on image data.

 **Describe a potential investigation you would like to pursue for your Quarter 2 Project.**
 A potential investigation I'd like to pursue for the Quarter 2 Project is deploying an application to automatically detect anomalies in real time for ALERTCalifornia cameras.